(Click on image to view/print the Pre-Screening Tool)

-New Requirements from Me Dept. of Health & Human Services for Grades 7-12
+New Requirements from Maine Department of Health & Human Services for Grades 7-12

 Starting in the 2018-2019 school year, students entering grades 7 and 12 must have proof that they have had the age appropriate meningococal vaccines as indicated in the attached information from the Maine Department of Health and Human Services.